Throw the kitchen sink at your mental health... like NOW now

 It’s an everyday evolution on how to be graceful, thoughtful, funny, effective at communicating… in other words a competent social human being.

-Zoom calls, 6ft distance and masks make all that impossible.
+Zoom calls, 6ft distance and masks make that "everyday evolution" difficult.

 Yes, sure, masks help reduce the spread of disease.
 But if we want to keep our mental health, our grace, and our social bonds then we need to see faces, smiles, and subtle body language up close.